 If your landlord wants to evict you because of rent arrears then the notice should also state how your landlord has complied with the pre-action requirements.
-See eviction because of rent arrears for more information.
+See eviction due to rent arrears for more information.

 A notice of proceedings is valid for six months.
-If your landlord has not started legal proceedings (ie asked for a court date) within six months of the date stated on the notice, they will have to send you a new notice.
+If your landlord does not ask for a court date within six months, then they will have to send you a new notice.
 This means the eviction process begins again, giving you more time before a court date can be arranged.